 It is not the temperature that does the damage but the heat energy in the object.

 A kettle, for example, typically has a watt density of between 15 – 30 watts per cm2.
 The skin cannot absorb and conduct away this level of energy and consequently scalds on the area of contact.
-Yet, both the Herschel IR panel and the kettle are at 100C.
+Yet, both the Herschel IR panel and the kettle are close to 100C.